 About Shaolin Kempo Karate

-The art of Shaolin Kempo Karate was founded and developed by Grandmaster Villari after many years of studying and mastering numerous different styles of the martial arts including Shaolin Temple Boxing, Jiu Jitsu, Kung Fu, Kempo, different styles of Karate, as well as the secret art of the White Tiger (Chin Na).
-After studying and mastering these many different styles and ways of fighting, Grandmaster Villari concluded that there really were only four ways of fighting.
+Shaolin Kempo Karate was founded and developed by Grandmaster Fred Villari after many years of studying and mastering numerous different styles of martial arts, including Shaolin Temple Boxing, Jiu Jitsu, Kung Fu, Kempo, different styles of Karate, as well as the secret art of the White Tiger (Chin Na).
+After studying and mastering these many different styles and ways of fighting, Grandmaster Villari concluded that there were really only four ways of fighting.

 1. Striking - with your hands (punching, striking - open or closed hand) or use of any part of the arms, elbows, forearms, etc.